pafortin/openrefine/README.md

-Here is some script for openrefine
+Here are some scripts or regex for openrefine